Benguela railway

 The Benguela Railway (Caminho de Ferro de Benguela (CFB)) is a Cape gauge railway line that runs through Angola from west to east, being the largest and most important railway line in the country.
-It also connects to Tenke in the Democratic Republic of the Congo (DRC), and to the Cape to Cairo Railway (connecting the city of Kindu (DRC) to the city of Port Elizabeth in South Africa).
+It also connects to Tenke in the Democratic Republic of the Congo (DRC), and to the Cape to Cairo Railway (connecting the city of Kindu (DRC) to the city of Gqeberha (formerly Port Elizabeth) in South Africa).

 The line terminates at the port of Lobito on the Atlantic coast, from where Angola exports a wide variety of products, including minerals (from the Copperbelt region), food, industrial components and livestock.

 The section from Lobito to Luau is run by the Empresa do Caminho de Ferro de Benguela-E.P.
 It crosses the Luao River, which lies on the border, to Dilolo (DRC).
 From there to Tenke, the railway is operated by the Société nationale des Chemins de fer du Congo.